LIYunzhe1408/personal-website/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
+> A Team Leader, Robotics Practitioner, Ambassador of Science and Technologies, FIRST/RoboMaster Alumni

 Yunzhe Li is the Team Leader of *SRM* competing for *RoboMaster* at Shanghai University, and alumni of *FIRST<sup>®</sup>*  and *RoboMaster*.
 He served as the Team Leader of FTC 1408-*Facing The Giants* at Shanghai Xinzhuang Senior High School from 2017-2020.